 Desktop Metal partnered with Fortune Metal Finishing (FMF) — a leading supplier of finishing equipment and supplies—to test various finishing methods on metal parts printed with the Studio System™ to observe resulting surface finish and other characteristics.

-Download the white paper to learn more about the three techniques for metal finishing:
+Download the white paper to learn more about the three finishing techniques:

 - Centrifugal disc